Li Yun (Water Margin)

-Li Yun is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Green Eyed Tiger", he ranks 97th among the 108 Stars of Destiny and 61st among the 72 Earthly Fiends.
+Li Yun is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Green-eyed Tiger", he ranks 97th among the 108 Heroes and 61st among the 72 Earthly Fiends.

 Background

-The novel depicts Li Yun as having a broad face, thick eyebrows, a red beard and green eyes, which earn him the nickname "Green Eyed Tiger".
-Skilled in martial arts, especially in the use of sabre, he could fight several men at the same time.
-He is the chief constable in Yishui County, located in present-day Linyi in Shandong.
-He has taught Zhu Fu martial arts.
+The novel describes Li Yun as a man with a broad face, thick eyebrows, a slightly reddish beard, and green eyes, which earn him the nickname "Green-eyed Tiger".
+First introduced in the novel as a chief constable serving in Yishui County (present-day Linyi, Shandong), he is a highly-skilled fighter who specialises in using the sabre / broadsword and is capable of taking on several opponents at the same time.
+He has also trained Zhu Fu in martial arts before.